OpenTechSchool/html-css-beginners/index.md

 ---

 layout: ots
-title: Hello World
+title: Social Coding with GitHub

 ---

-This is the course content for Social Coding with GitHub, which is run by OpenTechSchool.
+This is the course content for Social Coding with GitHub, which has been developed and maintained by OpenTechSchool.

-The content is still being worked on.
-Authors: read the [README](README.html)

 # Welcome